Do you have the next big technology break through?

 Designed for innovators in any field or ready to break into any field, learn the fundamentals of the venture creation process, reinforce those lessons by testing the viability of your own ideas, and bring technology ideas to market.

 Johns Hopkins world-class faculty will lead you through the necessary steps to make a successful pitch.
-Then leverage the experience of experienced business mentors, participate in engaging course discussions, and take on experiential projects to full develop your idea.
-The course culminates in the pitch of your products or services to a panel of venture capitalists, industry experts, and experienced entrepreneurs.
+Then leverage the experience of experienced business mentors, participate in engaging course discussions, and take on experiential projects to fully develop your idea.
+The course provides an opportunity to interact with mentors and culminates in the pitch of your products or services to a panel of venture capitalists, industry experts, and experienced entrepreneurs.

 All courses include: